bstrong71/wk4-hackathon/README.md

 # README

-Collaboration of the May and July Cohorts
+Collaboration of the May and July Cohorts Final project for front-end fundamentals

-_ Show what library does as concisely as possible Make sure API is showing
+-Show what library does as concisely as possible Make sure API is showing

-_ Short description of motivation  behind creation and maintenance
+-Short description of motivation  behind creation and maintenance

-_ Provide code examples
+-Provide code examples

-_ Describe & show how to run the tests w/ code examples
+-Describe & show how to run the tests w/ code examples